Turney Duff: The Buy Side

-In 2013, he published a memoir, The Buy Side.
+In June 2013, Duff's memoir, The Buy Side: A Wall Street Trader's Tale of Spectacular Excess, was published by the Crown Publishing Group.
 The memoir became a bestseller and was included in The New York Times bestseller list.
 The memoir has been reviewed by multiple publications, including Publishers Weekly and Kirkus Reviews.
+In 2013, Sony Pictures acquired the film and television rights to the book.